 Bandura (1997) says self-efficacy is believing you can succeed at tasks.
 It is task-specific, not general confidence.
 If a learner struggled with writing and got low marks, they have evidence.
 Their low writing self-efficacy is accurate, based on their experience.

-Bandura (date unspecified) says self-efficacy comes from four sources.
-These are: mastery, vicarious experience, verbal persuasion, and physiological state.
-If a learner often fails, they lack mastery experience.
-Negative feelings also undermine them.
-Teachers' encouragement is often insufficient (Bandura, date unspecified).
+Bandura (1997) says self-efficacy comes from four sources: mastery, vicarious experience, verbal persuasion, and physiological state.
+When a learner often fails, they do not build mastery experience, or the belief that they can succeed.
+Negative feelings can also weaken this belief, so teachers' encouragement is often not enough (Bandura, 1997).

 The connection to growth mindset is real but often applied in the wrong order in schools.
 Telling a learner with a history of failure that effort determines outcomes is not wrong, but it is premature if the task design guarantees another failure experience.
 Restructure the task entry point first.